itsAnkitpy/ScentSeeker/PRD/project_progress.md

     *   `[ ]` **Accessibility (a11y) Standards:** Mandate adherence to WCAG guidelines for all frontend development from the outset.
     *   `[x]` **Security by Design:**
         *   `[x]` Adopt a holistic security approach: leverage **Laravel's built-in validation** (Form Requests or manual validation) for input, output encoding (e.g., **Blade's default XSS protection**), Eloquent ORM best practices.
 (Used Form Requests for Perfume CRUD, Blade is default)
+        *   `[x]` Implement API rate limiting using Laravel's throttle middleware for authentication and perfume endpoints.
         *   `[ ]` Plan for regular security review checkpoints.
 Utilize Laravel's security features (CSRF protection for web routes, etc.).
 (CSRF is default for web routes)

 2.  **Database Design & Setup:**